Vishuvrm/FileAutomation/README.md

 ![image](https://user-images.githubusercontent.com/50429258/160343840-ea59c245-5b27-4db9-933c-820bf4be926a.png)

 - We can see that abc.txt was empty, that's why no content is shown.
 - abcd.txt had some content, which you can see in the abcd.txt portion of merged.txt file.

+### NOTE: The application generates the log files in the folder in  which the application is placed.
+You can see those log files to check for any rejected files or any other events if you think something unexpected has happened!
+### For each instance, the application generates a new log file in a dedicated folder, which the application takes care of by itself.